Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 Formula:

-- index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract
+- Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from the `DelegationManager` contract.
-- for each restaker, get their delegated shares amount to date, convert shares to underlying tokens by strategy's ratio of shares to underlying token, then convert to tokens amount via token decimals, to USD by multiplying with corresponding token pricing from Coingecko
+- For each restaker, get their delegated shares amount to date, convert shares to underlying tokens by strategy's ratio of shares to underlying token, then convert to tokens amount via token decimals, to USD by multiplying with the corresponding token pricing from Coingecko.
-- sum up all USD value of delegated tokens for each restaker, count them by $1M, $50M, and $100M thresholds
+- Sum up all USD value of delegated tokens for each restaker, count them by $1M, $50M, and $100M thresholds.
-- cumulate the thresholds, meaning the number of restakers who delegated more than $1M includes that of who delegated more than $50M and $100M, the number of restakers who delegated more than $50M includes that of who delegated more than $100M
+- Cumulate the thresholds, meaning the number of restakers who delegated more than $1M includes that of who delegated more than $50M and $100M, the number of restakers who delegated more than $50M includes that of who delegated more than $100M.

-Data Sources: Ethereum events, ERC20 contracts, Coingecko Data Fresh Frequency: Every 1 hour
+Data Sources: Ethereum events, ERC20 contracts, Coingecko.
+Data Fresh Frequency: Every 1 hour.

 ### Operators Funnel

 Definition: The funnel of operators in EigenLayer's ecosystem, which includes the number of operators:
- 1. who registers on EigenLayer
+ 1. Who registers on EigenLayer.
- 2. who are active (registers to at least an AVS on EigenLayer with delegated shares larger than 0 in ETH or EIGEN strategies) on EigenLayer
+ 2. Who are active (registers to at least one AVS on EigenLayer with delegated shares larger than 0 in ETH or EIGEN strategies) on EigenLayer.
- 3. who have been distributed rewards to.
+ 3. Who have been distributed rewards to.

 Formula:

-- `Registered Operators`: index `OperatorMetadataURIUpdated` event from `AVSDirectory` contract, count the number of unique operator addresses registered
+- `Registered Operators`: Index `OperatorMetadataURIUpdated` event from the `AVSDirectory` contract, count the number of unique operator addresses registered
 - `Active Operators`:
-    - index `OperatorAVSRegisterationStatus` event from `AVSDirectory` contract, count the number of unique operator addresses who are registered to at least 1 AVS
+    - Index `OperatorAVSRegisterationStatus` event from the `AVSDirectory` contract, count the number of unique operator addresses who are registered to at least 1 AVS.
-    - index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract, count the number of operators who are in step above and also have shares larger than 0 in any of ETH AND EIGEN strategies, as "number of active operators"
+    - Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from the `DelegationManager` contract, count the number of operators who are in step above and also have shares larger than 0 in any of ETH AND EIGEN strategies, as "number of active operators".
-- `Operators that have been distributed rewards to`: count number of operators above who have been distributed rewards to, by querying rewards data published (see `rewards` section for details)
+- `Operators that have been distributed rewards to`: Count number of operators above who have been distributed rewards to, by querying rewards data published (see `rewards` section for details).

-Data Sources: Ethereum events
+Data Sources: Ethereum events.
-Data Fresh Frequency: Every 1 hour
+Data Fresh Frequency: Every 1 hour.

 ### AVSs Funnel